TL;DR

 The task

 Your A/B test concluded.
 The dashboard has the primary metric, two or three secondary metrics, a sample-size split, and segment breakdowns by device or persona.
-Friday at 3pm you need to drop a one-pager in Slack: was it a win, was it a loss, what did we learn, what ships, and what experiments come next.
-The summary needs to survive a skeptical reader — the kind who will spot a missing CI or a hidden mobile loss in 30 seconds.
+Friday at 3pm you need to drop a one-pager in Slack: was it a win, was it a loss, what did we learn, what ships, and what experiment comes next.
+The summary has to survive a skeptical reader, the kind who spots a missing CI or a hidden mobile loss in 30 seconds.

 What to feed the AI

-• Guardrail metrics (latency, error rate, refund rate) — even if they didn’t move
+- Guardrail metrics (latency, error rate, refund rate), even if they did not move

-• Known seasonality or external events during the test window (sale, outage, holiday)
+- Known seasonality or external events during the window (sale, outage, holiday)

 Copy-ready prompt